mol-ana/movie-recommender/readme.md

 The data underwent basic preprocessing steps such as combining the 'genre' and 'overview' columns to create a new feature called **tags**.

+### Selecting Relevant Column

+New dataframe were created with only id, title, and tags since genre & overview is already in the tags column.

 ### Feature Engineering

 **Tags** were created by concatenating the 'genre' and 'overview' columns, which gave a textual description of each movie.
 This feature was then transformed into a numerical representation using **Count Vectorization**, which helps in identifying relationships between words in the movie descriptions.